ansible/awx/docs/docsite/rst/userguide/inventories.rst

 In the search field, enter ``ansible_processor[]="GenuineIntel"`` (no extra spaces or ``__`` before the value) and press **[Enter]**.

 .. image:: ../common/images/inventories-smart-define-host-filter-facts.png
+   :alt: Example of an advanced search for host filter Ansible facts

 The resulting search criteria for the specified ansible fact populates in the lower part of the window.

 .. image:: ../common/images/inventories-smart-define-host-filter-facts2.png
+   :alt: Selected search criteria for host filter Ansible facts listed below search field

 3. Click **Select** to add it to the **Smart host filter** field.

 .. image:: ../common/images/inventories-smart-create-filter-added.png
+   :alt: Specified search criteria for host filter Ansible facts shown in the Smart host filter field of the Create new smart inventory window

 4. Click **Save** to save the new Smart Inventory.

 The Details tab of the new Smart Inventory opens and displays the specified ansible facts in the **Smart host filter** field.

 .. image:: ../common/images/inventories-smart-create-details.png
+   :alt: Details tab of the new Smart Inventory displaying the specified Ansible facts in the Smart host filter field

 5. From the Details view, you can edit the **Smart host filter** field by clicking **Edit** and delete existing filter(s), clear all existing filters, or add new ones.

 .. image:: ../common/images/inventories-smart-define-host-filter-facts-group.png
+   :alt: Specified search criteria consisting of host filter Ansible facts and groups listed below search field

 .. _ug_inventories_constructed: